 Physical Signs of Anxiety

-If you’ve never experienced a panic attack, I can tell you–its a frightening and overwhelming feeling.
-When I’ve had high level anxiety in the past, I often felt frozen in place.
-Making any sort of decision or movement seemed insurmountable.
-But by adopting some strategies from basic Buddhist teachings, it has been years since that terrible paralysis has struck.
+If you’ve never experienced a panic attack, I can tell you–it’s a frightening and overwhelming feeling.
+When I’ve had high-level anxiety in the past, I often felt frozen in place.
+Making any decision or movement seemed insurmountable.
+But by adopting some strategies from basic Buddhist teachings, it has been years since that terrible paralysis struck.

 - Say to yourself, “I’m having an anxious thought.”
 Do this gently and with humor.

-- Once you’ve acknowledged the thought, don’t follow after any story line.
+- Once you’ve acknowledged the thought, don’t follow any storyline.
 Recognize that an anxious thought is simply a thought.
-It is no different than the thought, “the sky is blue.”
+It is no different than the thought, “The sky is blue.”

-- Say to yourself, “this fearful or worrying thought will disappear.
+- Say to yourself, “This fearful or worrying thought will disappear.
 It is not solid.”
 And then notice when another thought pops into your head almost immediately.
-Repeat this process until you see this pattern or arising, remaining and disappearing.
+Repeat this process until you see this pattern of arising, remaining, and disappearing.
 Once you watch this pattern dispassionately, you can understand that thoughts have no real essence.
 You don’t need to buy into the spinning.

 - Set the deliberate intention that you will not follow the spin of such thoughts.
 Kindly, but firmly say, “I had an anxious thought.
 But now I’m going to let that dissolve and know that I am not my anxiety.
 I don’t need to buy into the story.”